 There are numerous loose receptacles throughout the home.
 This is a potential shock and a fire hazard.
 All loose receptacles should be repaired as necessary.

-The GFCI receptacle in the bathrooms do not reset when a ground fault is introduced.
-This is caused by a redundant GFCI in the garage.
+The installation of additional GFCI protection in the bathrooms, kitchen and exterior receptacles is recommended.

 The installation of just one GFCI outlet for protection of each circuit is recommended.